Everest Base Camp Trek via Phaplu

 • Accommodation:Tea house

-Today, you will stay put in Namche Bazaar, but don’t confuse acclimatization day with lying around; this is how your body learns to thrive at altitude for the trek.
-After breakfast, you will head out for gentle hikes that follow the golden rule: climb high, sleep low.
+Today, you stay put in Namche Bazaar, but don’t confuse acclimatization day with lying around; this is how your body learns to thrive at altitude for the trek.
+After breakfast, you head out for gentle hikes that follow the golden rule: climb high, sleep low.

-You will enjoy a walk up to the Everest View Hotel, which delivers one of the best Himalayan panoramas in the Khumbu.
-You will also get the first clear sight of Mount Everest, along with Ama Dablam and Lhotse, if the weather plays nice.
+You enjoy a walk up to the Everest View Hotel, which delivers one of the best Himalayan panoramas in the Khumbu.
+You also get the first clear sight of Mount Everest, along with Ama Dablam and Lhotse, if the weather plays nice.

 Back in town, you can visit the Sherpa Cultural Museum to understand the people who made Everest history possible, or stop by Khunde Hospital, a powerful reminder of Sir Edmund Hillary’s lasting legacy in the region.
 If you are feeling curious, you can also enjoy a hike to Khumjung Valley and its monastery, which is famous for the legendary Yeti scalp.